bhisaac/5eFP/5eFP-SRD.md

 When you gain this feature, you also learn one language of your choice that is spoken by your favored enemies, if they speak one at all.

-### Natural Explorer
+## Natural Explorer

 You are particularly familiar with one type of natural environment and are adept at traveling and surviving in such regions.
 Choose one type of favored terrain: arctic, coast, desert, forest, grassland, mountain, or swamp.
 While in your favored terrain, proficient ability checks related to your favored terrain gain expertise.
 (Expertise allows you to add your level to your bonus twice.)

-While traveling in your favored terrain, you gain the following benefits:
+While traveling in your favored terrain and while you are the group token controller, you gain the following benefits:
 - Difficult terrain doesn’t slow your group’s travel.
 - Your group can’t become lost except by magical means.
 - Your group always acts on the surprise round.